Logging In To Your HelpDocs

-Once you've enabled custom templates you'll get a new tab in Settings called Templates.
+Once you've enabled custom templates you'll get access to a new tab in Settings > Code called HTML.
 This is where you'll manage the HTML and Handlebars for each partial of your knowledge base.

 Since you only have to provide the content for each page, not the whole HTML (include

 <link>s, etc.), we call each section you can edit a partial.
 There's 7 total partials, 6 of which you can edit.
-Here's a breakdown of what you'll find in Settings > Templates.
+Here's a breakdown of what you'll find in Settings > Code > HTML.

 You should add your header bar and navigation in here.
 This appears on every page of your knowledge base.
 Depending on how you wanna structure your template, this might also be the right place for your search bar and maybe some secondary navigation like a sidebar.
 If you need to register inline partials for use in all templates, here's a good place to do that too.

 This gets added after your main content (e.g. after the category or article that's being displayed).
 You can use this to mirror the footer on your main website, or add any scripts to your site that you want before the closing

 The entry point of your knowledge base.
 This is where you display all your categories, so users can easily navigate to a category or article.

 Display a single category and all its articles.

 Display search results.
 Custom templates ship with instant search as standard, but this page is shown when someone hits return in the search bar regardless.

 Context Data by Partial